Fall 2015 Recipe

 *You may substitute an equal amount of canned pumpkin purée, but the freshness of the butternut squash will yield a tastier dish.

-* * * *See other food articles and recipes by Chef Jim Gray in the Archives: http://www.distinctlymontana.com/search/node/kitchen%20guy
+* * * **Find other recipes from Chef Jim Gray at http://www.distinctlymontana.com/